Fluminense/GettingDataCourseProject/README.md

 The 5 steps required should get this raw data and generate a new dataset merging the TEST and TRAIN data, labeling the variables, activities and subjects, and calculate the mean for each measurement (which contains a mean() or sd() ) by subject and activity.
 So we should produce a smaller dataset averaging the multiples readings of the varibles which are contained in the raw data.
 The result is a tidy dataset with only one value per subject-activity pair for each of the variables.

+The Script "run_analysis.R" contains all the code to perform the STEPS described below!

-## STEP 1: Merges the training and the test sets to create one data set.
+### STEP 1: Merges the training and the test sets to create one data set.

 First it's necessary to download the ZIP files to your working directory.
 The Zip files are located in the web address below: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip